novaspivack/PrimeAnalysis/README.md

 This code conducts a comprehensive investigation into the properties and patterns of prime gaps, leveraging a combination of data analysis, feature engineering, machine learning, and advanced mathematical techniques.
 The primary objective is to discern underlying structures and predictive indicators within the seemingly random distribution of prime gaps.

+NOTE: This code was implemented using Multiprocessing on MacOS.

 The initial phase involves generating a dataset of the first N primes and their corresponding gaps.
 Beyond simply computing the gaps, the code performs extensive feature engineering, deriving a rich set of attributes for each gap.

 These features encompass: